Skip to main content

 High-similarity matches are stored

-BeatPass records possible matches when supported streaming data is similar enough to your beat.
+BeatPass records matches when streaming data is similar enough to your beat.
+Only matches above 80% similarity are surfaced.

 4